domeru369/cyclistic-bike-share/README.md

 * The number of rides increases for both member types in the evening (3pm-7pm), peaking at 5pm.
 Conversely, rides decrease at night (2am-4am).
 This implies a common evening commute pattern and potentially lower nighttime usage.
 Both member types experience longer average rides at night (1am-3am) and shorter rides in the morning (6am-7am).
 This might indicate leisure rides at night and quicker commutes in the mornings.

 #### Seasonality:
-* Summer: Warmer weather entices both casual and annual riders to use the bikes more frequently, with both member types taking longer rides from July to September.
+* Summer: Warmer weather entices both casual and annual riders to use the bikes more frequently, with both member types taking longer rides from July to September potentially for summer vacations.
+* Spring: There are less number of riders for both groups in the spring but they tend to be more active, taking longer rides in the spring(March to May)
-* Winter: Colder temperatures discourage ridership overall, with both member types opting for shorter trips during the fall and winter months(October to February)
+* Winter and fall: Colder temperatures discourage ridership overall, with both member types opting for shorter trips during the fall and winter months(October to February)

 ### Start & End Stations: